 Thankfulness seems to go hand-in-hand with this month.
 As my boys were growing up we had a family tradition each Thanksgiving where we listed our praises from the following year.
 We kept a journal and recorded our appreciation so we could re-read it.

 Being thankful doesn’t have to be limited to a certain holiday or time of year.
-In fact, according to this Bible verse, anytime is a good time to be thankful.
+In fact, according to this Bible verse, fall-591800_640anytime is a good time to be thankful.
 I’ve found the more I choose to be thankful, the more I’m aware of God’s many blessings He pours out each day.

 Along with choosing to be thankful, don’t be surprised if you get thrown into situations which challenge your resolve.
 Keep firm in your decision.
 Don’t be swayed or falter.